-What Unihandecode provides is a function, ‘decode(…)’ that takes Unicode data and tries to represent it in ASCII characters (i.e., the universally displayable characters between 0x00 and 0x7F).
+What Unidecode provides is a function, ‘unidecode(…)’ that takes Unicode data and tries to represent it in ASCII characters (i.e., the universally displayable characters between 0x00 and 0x7F).
 The representation is almost always an attempt at transliteration – i.e., conveying, in Roman letters, the pronunciation expressed by the text in some other writing system.
 (See the example above)

-This is an improved version of Python unidecode, that is Python port of Text::Unidecode Perl module by Sean M. Burke <firstname.lastname@example.org>.
+This is a Python port of Text::Unidecode Perl module by Sean M. Burke <firstname.lastname@example.org>.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size & hash SHA256 hash help||File type||Python version||Upload date|